Kourtney Kardashian Bends Over To Expose Cleavage In Tight Shorts & Fans Are Loving It

 Kourtney Kardashian rocked one of her sexiest looks yet on social media this week.
-The mother-of-three took to her Instagram account to flaunt her flawless figure in a skimpy little outfit, and her fans couldn’t get enough.
+The mother of three took to her Instagram account to flaunt her flawless figure in a skimpy little outfit, and her fans couldn’t get enough.

 In the snapshot, Kourtney is seen wearing a tiny black top with a low cut and thin spaghetti straps that showcase the Keeping Up with the Kardashians star’s ample cleavage and toned arms.